IoTDevLabs/iot-educ/rpi/README.txt

-grove-buzzer-piland.py - continously read Pi Land and turn buzzer on or off based on the data value that's read to run, type in:  python grove-buzzer-piland.py
+grove-buzzer-piland.py - continously read Pi Land and turn buzzer on or off based on the data value that's read
+   To run, type in:  python grove-buzzer-piland.py

 grove-led.py - flash a LED connected to port D6
-   to run, type in:  python grove-led.py
+   To run, type in:  python grove-led.py

-grove-led-piland.py - continously read Pi Land and turn LED on or off based on the data value that's read to run, type in:  python grove-led-piland.py
+grove-led-piland.py - continously read Pi Land and turn LED on or off based on the data value that's read
+   To run, type in:  python grove-led-piland.py

 grove-ultrasonic-piland.py - continuously read Ultrasonic Ranger and write to Pi Land To run, type in:  python grove-ultrasonic-piland.py